mhenke/cfwheels-training/00-upandrunning.md

 We need to change the Wheels datasource convention.
 Wheels assumes our datasource connection is the folder name Wheels resides in but for our case it is not "cfwheels101" but "JSBloggers".
 We could have easily named our ColdFusion server instance but I wanted to show how we can easily override a Wheels convention.

 Press **Ctrl+Shift+R** while in Eclipse.
 This is the Open Resource window.
 I use this a lot when coding in Eclipse.
 Sometimes I highlight a file name in code and press **Ctrl+Shift+R**, other times I type in the file name like we will do next.
 Type in _settings.cfm_, and select "settings.cfm * /JSBloggers/config".
 This will open that file for us.
 In the file at the bottom, type ```<cfset set(dataSourceName="JSBloggers") />``` to tell Wheels to use this as are datasource.
 Also add ```<cfset set(URLRewriting="Partial") />``` to tell Wheels to use Partial for URL Rewriting.
 Then reload Wheels and you should see under DataSource, JSBloggers.
-To reload Wheels, you can add ```?reload=true``` to the url or click on the "Reload" link in the Wheels debug section.
+To reload Wheels, you can 1) add ```?reload=true``` to the url or 2) click on the "Reload" link in the Wheels debug section.
+Reloading refreshes any cached items.

 Our blog will be centered on "articles" so we'll need a table in the database to store all the articles and a model to allow our Wheels app to work with that table.

 ### Working with the Database

 Wheels can uses migration files to perform modifications to the database with the **DBMigrate** plugin.
 Almost any modification you can make to a DB can be done through a migration.
 The killer feature about Wheels migrations is they're generally database agnostic.
 When developing applications a person might use MySQL as we are in this tutorial, but when deploying to their production server it is running Oracle.
 Many others choose Microsoft SQL Server.
-It doesn't matter * the same migrations will work on all of them!
+It doesn't matter -- the same migrations will work on all of them!
 This is an example of how Wheels takes some of the painful work off your hands.
 You write your migrations once, and then run them against almost any database.

 #### What is a migration?